 3.5 Construction and operating standards

-Outline the design codes or certification standards to which the equipment will be or has been built, as well as the operating standards that will be applied to mining operations.
+Outline the design codes or certification standards to which the equipment will be or has been built, as well as the operating standards that will be applied to mining operations, including those for Best Available Technology and Best Environmental Practice issued by the ISA [International Seabed Authority].
 This section should include subsections such as those set out below.

 3.5.1 Design codes